rahulkumar0023/codex/README.md

 This repository contains a sample Spring Batch project for processing PEPPOL UBL invoices.
 The batch job reads XML invoice files from the `input` directory and writes them unchanged to the `output` directory.
 The XML structure follows the PEPPOL UBL 2.1 specification.

+Sample invoice XML files are located under `peppol-batch/src/test/resources`.
+In addition to `sample-invoice.xml`, a more detailed example is provided in `complex-invoice.xml`.

 ## Building

 Use Maven to build the project: